savonet/book/audio.md

 ```{.liquidsoap include="liq/output.icecast.liq" from=2}
 ```

-The `output.icecast` operator takes as first argument the encoding format:
+The `output.icecast`\indexop{output.icecast} operator takes as first argument the encoding format:
 `%mp3` means that we want to encode our stream in mp3.
 The encoding formats are detailed in [next section](#sec:encoders), for instance `%mp3.abr(bitrate=160)` would specify encoding in mp3 with average bitrate of 160 kbps, or